• CLASSIC IKITESURF

 the highest 1/10 of the wave spectrum.

-across the eastern great lakes through thursday while high
+the eastern great lakes through this evening. strong northern

 lake huron from sturgeon point to alabaster mi beyond 5nm off